1540 Woodward Avenue,

 4 people favorited this theater

-The Telenews opened in 1942 as a newsreel theater and could seat a little under 500.
+The Telenews Theater opened February 13, 1942 as a newsreel theater and could seat a little under 500.
 It was designed by Cyril E. Schley, who was a partner of C. Howard Crane, who designed most of the major movie houses in Detroit’s Grand Circus Park, the city’s downtown entertainment district.

 Built in the Streamline style, the main feature of the Telenews was the large glass globe above the vertical marquee, which advertised the fact this was a newsreel cinema.